DNnate/CISSP-Study-Resources/CISSP-Domain-1-Objectives.md

   - **Strategic Plan**: a strategic plan is a 🔥long-term plan (useful for 5 years); it defines the org's security purpose
     - A strategic plan should include risk assessment
   - **Tactical Plan**: mid-term plan (🔥1 year or less) developed to provide more details on accomplishing the goals set forth in the strategic plan or can be crafted ad hoc based on unpredicted events
-  - **Operational Plan**: a 🔥short-term, highly detailed plan based on strategic or tactical plans
+  - **Operational Plan**: a 🔥short-term, highly detailed plan based on strategic or tactical plans.
+It is valid or useful only for a short time.
-    - Strategy, goals, missions,and objectives — support each other in a heirarchy
+- Strategy ▶️ goals ▶️ missions and objectives — support each other in a heirarchy
     - **Objectives**: are closest to the ground-level and represent small efforts to help you achieve a mission
     - **Missions**: represent a collection of objectives, and one or more missions lead to goals; when you reach your goals, you are achieving the strategy
   - A security framework must closely tie to mission and objectives, enabling the business to complete its objectives and advance the mission while securing the environment based on risk tolerance